|

 Abraham

-Jews, and Muslims all claim close association with him.
+Christians, Jews, and Muslims, all claim close association with

-Abraham are known as the "Abrahamic Covenant".
-There
+God promised Abraham is commonly known as the "Abrahamic

 I certainly won't end the debate.

-So as Paul said, "consider what I say and the Lord give you
+So as the apostle Paul said, "consider what I say and the

 Did God Promise Abraham?
 I'll